 There I was, at 23 having managed ¼ of clients for Tuv Nord Poland, one of the best Polish certification units, where I shared my observations and expertise.

-The beginning of my career is connected with machining, elastomers and rubber goods production, but slowly I gained clients from different industries.
+My career is connected with machining, elastomers and rubber goods production, but slowly I gained clients from different industries.
 I was trusted with more and more complex optimizations, ex.
 I helped to move to a new premises Polish innovative company (the production used to be in the garage, but it became too small).
 It was a pricey move and organizational challenge.

-A breakthrough – the idea of simple manufacturing software
+A break through – the idea of simple manufacturing software

-When another company after about year and a half noticed that even though the ERP system had been introduced they still carry on using “my” Excel sheets and Google Docs (although not everything worked perfectly because of the amount of data to process) I had a light bulb moment: why don’t we create a simple kind of software based on the same idea as Google Docs and Excel sheets?
+When another company after about year and a half noticed that even though the ERP system had been introduced, they still carry on using “my” Excel sheets and Google Docs (although not everything worked perfectly because of the amount of data to process) I had a light bulb moment: why don’t we create a simple kind of software based on the same idea as Google Docs and Excel sheets?

-I had known Paweł Kotarski (Prodio’s co-founder and CTO) for many years, so I jumped at the chance to pitch this idea to him: a simple, user friendly software, without any accounting modules, designed to register work and schedule production in a small manufacturing company.
+I had known Paweł Kotarski (Prodio’s co-founder and CTO) for many years, so I jumped at the chance to pitch this idea to him: a simple, user-friendly software, without any accounting modules, designed to register work and schedule production in a small manufacturing company.

-However we were stubborn and carried on presenting our vision.
+However, we were stubborn and carried on presenting our vision.
 At the beginning there weren’t many people interested in a new product, so we offered to implement Prodio free of charge in my old clients’ companies.
 It was a hit – this was exactly what they had been looking for.

-Finally one of the best Polish investment funds decided to support us by investing in our growth.
-At the moment we are working as a team to enter foreign markets.
+Finally, one of the best Polish investment funds decided to support us by investing in our growth.
+At the moment, we are working as a team to enter foreign markets.
 It is another challenge, but we are not afraid to take it, so “fingers crossed”.